 How to Make Asian Cucumber Salad

 Stir Everything Together.
-Add a sprinkle of chili flakes (optional) and ENJOY!
+Add a sprinkle of chili flakes (optional), and ENJOY!
+Serve with a slotted spoon, since the cucumbers will release some water as they sit.

 Recipe Variations